carbon-language/carbon-lang/docs/project/goals.md

 **Domain-motivated libraries and features are an example.** For these, the cost function will typically be the effort required to specify and implement the feature.
-Benefit will stem from the number of users and how much utility the feature provides.
+Benefits will stem from the number of users and how much utility the feature provides.
 We don't expect to have concrete numbers for these, but we expect prioritization decisions between features to be expressed using this framework.